mnvr/ai/anthropic.md

 claude -p hello
 ```

-Alternatively, you can also put them in `~/.claude/settings.json`
+Alternatively, you can also put them in `~/.claude/settings.json`.
+In settings.json we can also choose the default model (or do it using the `/model` command in the CLI).

 ```json
 {